andlo/mycroft-skills-list-gitbook/skills/skill-score.deejcunningham.md

 ### _skill-score.deejcunningham_
 ## Description:
 Skill-score is an application that enables Mycroft to answer user questions about Major League Baseball MLB scores.
 Mycroft is an open-source AI voice assistant.
 Skill-score uses panzarino's mlbgame API to report an MLB team's latest final scores, including live scores.
-User input has the format:
+User input has the format
 "What is the {team}'s score?"
-If a game is in progress, Mycroft will respond:
+If a game is in progress, Mycroft will respond
 "The {team} are winninglosing {score} to {score} against the {opponent} in the topmiddlebottomend of the {inning}."
-If a game is not in progress, Mycroft will respond:
-"The {team} wonlost {score} to {score} against the {opponent} {number-of-days} ago."
+If a game is not in progress, Mycroft will respond "The {team} wonlost {score} to {score} against the {opponent} {number-of-days} ago."
 Next Goals
-The next goals for skill-score are the ability to:
+The next goals for skill-score are the ability to
 * give the time of the next MLB game; and
 * support more leagues e.g., National Football League, National Basketball League, depending on available APIs.
 ![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)![](../.gitbook/assets/star.png)